3comconfliczu/unicopedia-plus/README.md

 ### Match Character

-- The **Match Character** feature of the **Unicode Data Finder** utility displays a list of basic data (symbol, code point, name/aliases, block) of Unicode characters matching a character, including through regular expressions.
+- The **Match Character** feature of the **Unicode Data Finder** utility displays a list of basic data (character, code point, name/aliases, block) of Unicode characters matching a character, including through regular expressions.
 - After entering a query, click on the <kbd>Search</kbd> button to display a list of all relevant matches, if any, ordered by code point value.
 - Click on the <kbd>Match Decomposition</kbd> toggle button to extend the search to characters whose *decomposition mapping* matches the query string.
 - It is possible to choose how many characters are shown one page at a time.